 Social media marketing is another popular pay-per-click advertising platform for many businesses.
-Platforms like Facebook, Twitter, and Instagram, which have many monthly users, can help you reach your target audience or increase your social following or sales by running ads.
+Platforms like Facebook, Twitter, and Instagram, which have many monthly users, can help you reach your target audience or increase your followers or sales by running ads.

-With social media PPC advertising, you can achieve a higher click-through rate to your website and boost your organic reach.
+With social media PPC advertising, you can achieve a higher click-through rate on your website and boost your organic reach.
 In fact, you can target specific demographics and interests.

 4. Retargeting Pay per Click Advertising

 Re-targeting PPC marketing helps you target the audience based on their previous online actions, like visiting a page on your website.
-For instance, with social media marketing, you can target people who reacted or commented on your previous posts and give them an irresistible offer.
+For instance, with social media marketing, you can target people who reacted to your popular posts and give them an irresistible offer.

 This marketing model traces users’ cookies on their browsers.
 And is effective in email, social media, display, and search engine PPC campaigns.
 For example, a person who searched for the best hotels in New York can be shown display ads on travel agents’ deals in that area.

 Similarly, when a user who has recently searched for where to buy laptops online visits your monetized blog, they are likely to be shown display ads from e-commerce stores like Amazon.